Tharunika01/velir_ai/README.md

 ## Prototype Status

-This repository represents a working prototype demonstrating the concept of a digital agricultural advisory interface.
+This repository contains a functional prototype demonstrating the concept of a digital agricultural advisory platform for farmers.

 Some advanced features and integrations may be expanded in future versions.